This article explains which lens is suitable for portrait photography. If you are looking for a lens for portrait shots, this article will help you.

 1. Prime lens

 The 85 mm lens is considered the king of portrait photography.
 Its narrower angle of view combined with a large aperture of F1.4 allows for shallow depth of field, creatively highlighting the main subject.
-Additionally, the high-quality optics preserve fine skin texture and reduce glare, making it especially suitable for outdoor portraits or wedding shoots.
+Additionally, the high-quality optics preserve fine skin texture and reduce glare, making it especially suitable for outdoor portraits or wedding photography.

 The Sirui Aurora 85mm F1.4 is a full-frame autofocus lens that perfectly combines the strengths of this classic focal length.
 It provides a natural image effect and beautiful bokeh.
 Thanks to the large aperture, it offers excellent low-light performance and impressive imaging quality.
 The precise and fast autofocus is ideal for dynamic subjects like children or animals.